lorenzowritescode/javascript/README.md

     var isJedi = luke.jedi;
     ```

-  - Use subscript notation `[]` when accessing properties with a variable.
+  - Use subscript notation `[]` when accessing properties with a variable or computed properties in ES6.

     ```javascript
     var luke = {